robert-westenberger/knowledgebase/web-development/interviewing/front-end/system-design.md

 - Make sure UI works, if internationalized
 - If there are many items in a component, perhaps paginate them
 ### Performance
+#### Lazy loading
+#### Preloading / Prefetching data ahead of time
 ### Accessibility
+- Make sure there is correct color contrast for colorblind or sight impaired users.
+- Use the right HTML tags for semanticness, or the right `aria-role` attributes.
+- Clickable items should have the correct cursor style to indicate they can be clicked.
+- Images should have `alt` text.
+Go through your app with a screen reader.

 ### I18N
 ### Security